DReGuerra/morpholoPy/README.md

 ![KDF biaxial wrinkles](tests/kdf_biaxial_20um/figures/kdf_biaxial_20um_summary.png)

+### xc-cnc_1-1

+This test demonstrates the usage of the function `measureScaleBar()` with an SEM image that is not originally square and contains an info banner at the bottom with the length scale.

 ### kdf_uniaxial_20um

 This test uses a uniaxial wrinkled surface with a scale bar of 20 microns (um).
 The scale bar is 170 pixels in length.<br>